Renault finalises 5 billion euros credit facility with French state

-PARIS (Reuters) - Carmaker Renault (RENA.PA) finalised on Wednesday a 5 billion euros ($5.60 billion) credit facility with the French government, strengthening Renault’s finances in the wake of the coronavirus pandemic which has ravaged the autos industry.
+PARIS, June 3 (Reuters) - Carmaker Renault finalised on Wednesday a 5 billion euros ($5.60 billion) credit facility with the French government, strengthening Renault’s finances in the wake of the coronavirus pandemic which has ravaged the autos industry.

 Renault said that the new credit facility carried a guarantee from the French state - which owns a 15% stake in Renault - of up to 90% of the total amount borrowed.

-Banks BNP Paribas (BNPP.PA), Credit Agricole (CAGR.PA), HSBC France (HSBA.L), Natixis (CNAT.PA) and SocGen (SOGN.PA) were involved in the new Renault credit deal.
+Banks BNP Paribas, Credit Agricole, HSBC France, Natixis and SocGen were involved in the new Renault credit deal.